Chicoreus damicornis

-Chicoreus damicornis, common name the long-horned murex, is a species of sea snail, a marine gastropod mollusk in the family Muricidae, the murex snails or rock snails.
+Chicoreus damicornis, common name the long-horned murex, is a uncommon species of sea snail, a marine gastropod mollusk in the family Muricidae, the murex snails or rock snails.

 Description

 The size of an adult shell varies between 25 mm and 80 mm.
+Characterized by the bifurcated tip on the longest shoulder spine.
+It coloration may vary it be may be uniformly white / fawn or with distinct spiral brown bands.

 Distribution

-This subtidal marine species is found along Southeast Australia.
+This subtidal marine species is found along Southeast Australia living in moderately deep water around -30~250m.